 Upon resigning in my home-based digital content job, I moved to Manila and signed up in a solar technical training through TESDA to jumpstart my career in the industry.
 Upon completing my training in more than two months, I received a government certification (NCII) as a solar installer.
 Up to this day I consider this an asset.

 With a PV Systems Installation NCII in my resume, it did not take long until I was hired by one of the largest solar companies in the country, Solar Philippines.
 Although the position offered was sales engineer (since I was targeting either a technical or a marketing position), I accepted it.
 It was a great opportunity for me to expand my network and make use of my selling skills.

 After a year, I opened my doors to other opportunities and that was when Panasonic found me.
-They were hiring a technical sales engineer to handle solar products, a work I kept until March 2021.
+They were hiring a technical sales engineer to handle solar panels.
 I did not think that I will be working for a multinational brand as big as Panasonic, something I could not have imagined years ago.